Self Excited DC Motor

 • Rolling mills

-Main Components of Self Excited DC Motor
+Main Components of a Self-Excited DC Motor: Detailed Explanation

 Armature